 Remember, ongoing, regular maintenance is the best way to catch problems such as wearing brake pads.
 Keep up with regular services such as oil changes and brake inspections, so you can catch issues before they turn into bigger problems.
 In addition, you can be proactive and familiarize yourself with all the brake components in our brake parts diagram to help you diagnose issues.

 Are your brakes trying to tell you something?
 Is it time to have your brake pads replaced or your brake system checked?
-Stop by one of our six locations and have one of our experienced technicians inspect your brake system today.
+Stop by one of our six mechanic shops in Cleveland and have one of our experienced technicians inspect your brake system today.